promerma/zeoran/README.md

 This software was developed and used for the writing of the paper:

-P. Romero-Marimon et al., "Adsorption of carbon dioxide in non-Löwenstein zeolites".
+P. Romero-Marimon *et al.*, "Adsorption of carbon dioxide in non-Löwenstein zeolites".

 ![alt text](https://github.com/promerma/zeoran/blob/main/cover2.png)